Gitax18/ReadMeAI/data/output.md

 # Project Title

-Description: This project is a simple code snippet that adds two numbers and prints the sum and product of the two numbers.
+Description: This project is a simple calculator that adds two numbers and prints the sum and product of the two numbers.

 ## Table of Contents